-The original owner must make a claim within the Term of the Warranty.
-A claim shall not be valid (and Emotiva has no obligation related to the claim) if it is not made within the Term and if it is not made in strict compliance with the requirements of the "How do you get service?" section.
+A claim under this warranty must be made by you within the Term.
+A claim shall not be valid (and Warrantor has no obligation related to the claim) if it is not made within the Term and if it is not made in strict compliance with the requirements of the "How do you get service?" section.